The best popper lures are available in a wide range of bright colors, between 3 to 4 inches in length, and have two #4 size treble hooks.

-As we’ve noted, you will want to ensure you’re getting the right kind of popper lure before making your purchase.
+As we’ve noted, you will want to ensure you’re getting the right popper lure before making your purchase.
 Select your lure based on what the fish in your chosen body of water are more likely to bite.
-You still want to abide by the classic ‘match the hatch’ rule of thumb.
+You still want to abide by the classic ‘match the hatch’ rule.

 Popper lures that look more like minnows or small bait fish will be best for late spring and early summer when fish will still be looking to feed on small bait fish.
 However, chugger lures such as a Hula Popper will likely be a better choice once the heat of the summer sets in and frogs become more active on lakes and rivers.

-There are a few different styles of popper lures that can be categorized into three basic categories.
-Each of these categories has their own special uses and understanding just what each one is capable of will go a long way in making sure you’re using them in the right time and place.
+A few different styles of popper lures can be categorized into three basic categories.
+Each of these categories has their own special uses and understanding just what each one is capable of will go a long way in ensuring you’re using them in the right time and place.

 One small difference with spitters is that the mouth section is slightly uneven, which helps to produce a larger splash that is thrown outward in front of the lure.
-This small splash helps to grab the attention of nearby fish, as well as make the lure look like a frog or even a small bait fish that’s attempting to make its way through the water to the safety of structure or the shoreline.
+This small splash helps grab the attention of nearby fish and make the lure look like a frog or even a small bait fish attempting to make its way through the water to the safety of structure or the shoreline.